 1. Build new pile supported wharf to existing Pier Head Line: This alternative would include installing a bulkhead near the existing jurisdiction line and extending a pile supported concrete wharf approximately 250 feet into the waterway to the existing pier head line.
 Based on the irregular shape of the shoreline, this alternative would require filling/impacting approximately 1.2 acres of coastal marshlands and Section 10 Waters for the installation of the bulkhead, and would require the installation of hundreds of pilings in the waterway to support the pile supported concrete wharf that would extend approximately 250 feet over the waterway.
 The shading impact to open water would be approximately 16.1 acres.
 This alternative would locate the wharf much closer to the Navigation Channel and substantially lessen the dredging requirement down to 32.3 acres.
-The existing pier head line is approximately 200 feet from the south side of the navigation channel.
-Although this alternative would minimize the dredging requirement and provide a cost savings to the applicant, this alternative is not feasible as the proposed wharf would be too close to the navigation channel for ships to pass in the channel with a ship at berth along the proposed wharf.
+The existing pier head line is approximately 200 feet from the south side of the navigation channel for ships to pass in the channel with a ship at berth along the proposed wharf.
 For this reason, utilizing and building the proposed wharf to the existing pier head line is not a practicable alternative.